-SnapEngage live chat helps you to sell better and support your customer more effectively with both live chat and screen captures.
-It easy to install, you can chat from you IM client including Google Talk and Skype.
+SnapEngage live chat helps you to sell better and support your customers more effectively with both live chat and screen captures.
+It easy to install, you can chat from your IM client including Google Talk and Skype.
 You can obtain detailed customer visitor information but most importantly they are customers actually using your site!

 - Interview customers live, when they are looking at your site and engaged